slp-rl/salmon/README.md

 ```

 ### Requirements
-The only dependencies you need are `torch` and `torchaudio`.
+The only dependencies you need for running the benchmark are `torch` and `torchaudio`, specific baselines may require additional installation (such as textlesslib).
 The code was developed and tested with `python==3.10`, but should work with other, recent versions.

 ### Evaluate Your Own Model
 All you need to do in order to run SALMon on your SLM is to inherit from `InferenceModel` and implement the abstract methods.